SmartArtsStudio/smart-svg-path/README.md

 This library is designed to be Node.js and Browser compatible, just drop it where-ever you want it and access it via the SmartSVGPath name space (or your own alias).

-Don't instantiate SmartSVGPath, its a static 'class', just use it.
+Don't instantiate SmartSVGPath, its a static 'class', just use it...

+var reversedPathString = SmartSVGPath.reverse( pathString );

 The source code is fully self documenting and commented for education and enlightenment.
 The source code is also fully YUIdoc-umented, you can generate YUIDocs locally if I have not yet posted the documentation online.